 Can I place bets at land-based sportsbooks in New Jersey?

 Yes.
-There are eight land-based casinos across the state of New Jersey where you can place sports bets.
+New Jersey sports bettors can make wagers at several land-based casinos across the state.
 The first sportsbook in the state was William Hill, located at Monmouth Park.
 This sportsbook opened its doors at 10 a.m. on 14 June 2018.
-Just one hour later at 11 a.m., the Borgata sportsbook in Atlantic City opened its doors and began taking sports bets as well.
+Just one hour later at 11 a.m, the Borgata sportsbook in Atlantic City also opened its doors and began taking sports bets.

 |Monmouth Park||William Hill||Oceanport